Quick highlights of the seven most energy-efficient air conditioners; Key Takeaways Certainly. After reading the article, here are 5 key […]

 2. They are energy efficient

 The energy efficiency of LED bulbs is through the roof with about 90% energy saved compared to previous types of bulbs.
-Traditional light bulbs and incandescent light bulbs lose almost all their energy in the form of heat, which leads them to use more energy than needed because the brighter the bulb, there more heat is dissipated.
+Traditional light bulbs and incandescent light bulbs lose almost all their energy in the form of heat, which leads them to use more energy than needed because the brighter the bulb, the more heat is dissipated.

 Also Read: Do LED Lights Get Hot – How Hot Are LED Bulbs?